dzackgarza/Notes/Class_Notes/2019/Analysis/Review/Notes.md

 $\QQ$ is an $F_\sigma$ set.

 **Definition:**
-$X$ is a Baire space iff countable intersections of open, dense sets are still
+$X$ is a Baire space iff countable intersections of open, dense sets are still dense.